Carbon32/fort-defender/README.md

 * Enabling or disabling certain features including particles & clouds.
 * And a few more minor features...

 I made sure the engine is well optimized and all of the features are split into different classes.

-Thanks to 'vnitti' for the background art.
-And also thanks to _Kassjak_ for the clouds art.
-Each tank sprite is based on DietDoctorSprite's "M163 PIVADS".

 I don't have a lot of time to work on this tiny game, the progress seems to be slower than what i've expected.
 The core of the engine needs to re-written.

 ## Installation: